 Catch the sunrise before renting a sandboard to test your skills.
 Leave the dunes and head to Khemliya to experience a traditional Saharan village—its people originally from Mali.
 Continue west to pass through a dramatic gate into Rissani.
-A market town, Rissani holds a livestock auction and is home to a "donkey parking lot", a site worth (hearing) and experiencing!
-Make your way to the desert town of Tinerhir before reaching the 984 feet (300 m) deep Todra Gorge.
+A market town, Rissani holds a livestock auction and is home to a "donkey parking lot," a site worth (hearing) about and experiencing!
+Make your way to the desert town of Tinghir before reaching the 984-foot (300 m) deep Todra Gorge.
 You will have time to explore the gorge and relax in the cool water of the shallow Todra River.

 Travel to nearby Aït Benhaddou.
-A UNESCO World Heritage site, Aït Benhaddou is believed to date from the 11th century during a time when it held an important position along the trans-Saharan trade route between Marrakech, Ouarzazate, and the southern desert.
-Follow the narrow streets up to the Granary for a view of the surrounding landscapes before, leaving Aït Benhaddou behind to begin the ascent over the High Atlas mountains.
-Spot Mount Toubkal, the mountain range's highest peak, at 13,671 feet (4,167 m).
-Stop in Taddert to visit an Argan Oil Cooperative and learn how the argan nut and fruit are processed for various uses.
+A UNESCO World Heritage site, Aït Benhaddou is believed to date from the 11th century, during a time when it held an important position along the trans-Saharan trade route between Marrakesh, Ouarzazate, and the southern desert.
+Follow the narrow streets up to the Granary for a view of the surrounding landscapes before leaving Aït Benhaddou behind to begin the ascent over the High Atlas mountains—spot Mount Toubkal, the mountain range's highest peak, at 13,671 feet (4,167 m).
+Stop in Taddert to visit an argan Oil Cooperative and learn how the argan nut and fruit are processed for various uses.

-Nicknamed the "Red City" for its 1000-year old red sandstone city walls and buildings, Marrakech is a major economic center.
-Marrakech has Berber rather than Arab roots and was once an important trading capital for tribes of the Atlas mountains.
-Orient yourself around Marrakech's bustling Jemaa el-Fna Square: the souks are to the north, the Koutoubia Mosque and Gardens to the west and the kasbah area with the Saadian Tombs, Bahia Palace, and El Badi Palace are to the south.
+Nicknamed the "Red City" for its 1000-year-old red sandstone city walls and buildings, Marrakesh is a major economic center.
+Marrakesh has Berber rather than Arab roots and was once an important trading capital for tribes of the Atlas mountains.
+Orient yourself around Marrakesh's bustling Jemaa el-Fna Square: the souks are to the north, the Koutoubia Mosque and gardens to the west, and the Kasbah area with the Saadian Tombs, Bahia Palace, and El Badi Palace are to the south.
 In the Ville Nouvelle, you will find the Majorelle Gardens.

-Meet your guide for a half-day tour and discover the exquisite detail of the Ben Youssef Madrasa school of Islam for a taste of 16th-century architecture.
+Meet your guide for a half-day tour and discover the exquisite details of the Ben Youssef Madrasa School of Islam for a taste of 16th-century architecture.
 Admire the traditional Moroccan artisanship: carved cedar, sculpted plaster, arabesques, Islamic calligraphy, and colorful zellij (mosaic tilework).
 Wander the old dorms where up to 800 students once lived and visit the prayer hall.

-Leave the busy city behind, and make your way west to the Atlantic coast and to the laid-back beach town of Essaouira.
+Leave the busy city behind and make your way west to the Atlantic coast and to the laid-back beach town of Essaouira.
 The route along the way takes you over extensive rolling plains and through endemic argan forests.
 If you're lucky, you may see goats in the trees grazing on the argan fruit, a sight seen when grass pasture is limited or unavailable.
-Along the way, there is an option to stop at an Argan Oil Cooperative to see how the precious and expensive oil is extracted from the nut.

 Known as the "Windy City" for its strong Alizée trade winds that hit its crescent beach, Essaouira is a popular kiteboarding destination.
-Take the morning to watch the windsurfers and kiteboarders or for the more adventurous, take a lesson, before saying goodbye and returning to Marrakech.
+Take the morning to watch the windsurfers and kiteboarders, or for the more adventurous, take a lesson before saying goodbye and returning to Marrakesh.

-Depending on your flight details you may wish to explore the kasbah area south of Jemaa el-Fna.
-Check out the Saadian Tombs and discover the 500-year old craftsmanship that went into its construction.
+Depending on your flight details, you may wish to explore the Kasbah area south of Jemaa el-Fna.
+Check out the Saadian Tombs and discover the 500-year-old craftsmanship that went into its construction.
 Visit the sunken gardens of the 17th-century El Badi Palace as you work your way through the Mellah (Jewish quarter) and to the 19th-century Bahia Palace.
-Visit the only surviving Almoravid monument, the 12th-century Almoravid Koubba, before spending some time in the Marrakech Museum, housed in the 19th-century Dar Mnebbi Palace, and enjoy modern and traditional Berber and Moroccan art.
+Visit the only surviving Almoravid monument, the 12th-century Almoravid Koubba, before spending some time in the Marrakesh Museum, housed in the 19th-century Dar Mnebbi Palace, and enjoy modern and traditional Berber and Moroccan art.